Code-Institute-Submissions/nikhilkalhan92-Project-5---Ecommerce_JuneResub/README.md

 I used Balsamiq to create my wireframes as this gives the template of the UI.
 This also shows where all elements will be placed within the screen.

-There are 3 versions of each wireframe as one shows the design on a web browser and the other show on a Ipad and Iphone
+There are 2 versions of each wireframe as one shows the design on a web browser and on a Iphone